ktorio/ktor-documentation/topics/servers_raw-sockets.md

 It exposes a suspending API that uses NIO under the hoods.

 ## Add Dependencies {id="add_dependencies"}
-To enable `Sockets` support, you need to include the `ktor-network` artifact in the build script:
+To enable sockets support, you need to include the `ktor-network` artifact in the build script:
 <var name="artifact_name" value="ktor-network"/>
 <include src="lib.md" include-id="add_ktor_artifact"/>